What Are the Disadvantages of Cedar Siding? 7 Real Problems

 About Modern Exterior Systems

-We're a family-owned exterior contractor in Minnetonka, Minnesota, with 20+ years of construction experience.
+We're a women-owned, family-operated exterior contractor in Eden Prairie, Minnesota, with 20+ years of construction experience.
 We're BBB A+ rated, NRCA members, and install cedar, LP SmartSide, James Hardie, and vinyl siding.
 We've replaced enough cedar to know exactly where it fails — and where it still makes sense.

 The 7 Biggest Disadvantages of Cedar Siding